 Here’s the gear that makes your LunaSyr awesome.

-The first-player token is a 1.25-inch aluminum coin minted on 150-ton presses (aluminum was used for the Apollo medallions).
+The first-player token is a 1.25-inch aluminum coin minted on 150-ton presses (like the Apollo medallions).

-Chessex dice because they're the world's best tabletop game dice.
+Chessex dice because they’re the world’s best game dice.

 A dual-worker, dual-purpose rondel made of 2.5mm thick linen-finish double-laminated chipboard.

-A threaded tin-plated steel tin with food-safe coating for extra wear-and-tear resistance.
-And a magnetic label because rare-earth elements are a lunar resource, including neodymium.
+A threaded tin-plated steel tin with a food-safe coating for extra wear-and-tear resistance.
+And a magnetic label because rare-earth elements are a lunar resource, including neodymium used for magnets.

-Two sets of rules—one for 2-player and one for solo (full solo rules, not just a mod)—and they both fit in the tin.
+Two sets of rules—one for 2-player and one for solo (full solo rules, not a mod or variant)—that fit in the tin.

 That all fits in the tin!?
 Wow.
-I am impressed.
+I’m impressed.
 It looks like a lot of game in a little package.
 Go, go, go!